Brussels in winter? Really?

-If you’re looking for day trips from Brussels, I’d recommend seeing a different side of Belgium in the following medieval towns.
+If you’re considering taking any day trips from Brussels, I’d recommend seeing a different side of Belgium in the following medieval towns.

-Antwerp is the second largest city in Belgium, but it retains it’s medieval look in the centre of the city.
-It’s well-known as a fashion destination and for its hip bars and cafes.
+Antwerp is the second largest city in Belgium, but it retains its medieval look in the centre of the city.
+It’s well-known as a fashion destination, and for its hip bars and cafes.

-The border guard at the airport and our taxi driver both asked if we would be visiting Bruges while we were in Belgium, and while we initially didn’t think so, we ended up doing so and I’m so glad!
+The border guard at the airport and our taxi driver both asked if we would be visiting Bruges while we were in Belgium, and while we initially didn’t think so, we ended up doing so, and I’m so glad!

 Packing for Brussels in winter

 You’ll want to have a warm coat, hat, gloves, and scarf, but given you’ll likely be going to restaurants and shops where it’s very warm, layers underneath are key!

 How to get to Brussels

 Depending on the location of your accommodation, you may need to get a cab or bus from there.
 A cab from the airport to the city centre is around €50, also depending on your final destination.

-As mentioned, Brussels is well connected to the rest of Europe.
+As mentioned, Brussels is well-connected to the rest of Europe.
 The Eurostar goes from London to Brussels several times a day and only takes about 2 hours, making it a conceivable day trip from the UK!

 Where to stay

-It was basic but affordable, and in a great location that allowed us to wander to the Grand Place within 5-10 minutes or to the vibrant Sainte Catherine area which had plenty of restaurants, and wasn’t so populated by tourists.
+It was basic but affordable and in a great location that allowed us to wander to the Grand Place within 5-10 minutes or to the vibrant Sainte Catherine area, which had plenty of restaurants and wasn’t so populated by tourists.

-For a large city, the most beautiful parts of Brussels are fairly limited to the centre, unless you really like modern architecture.
-There isn’t a ton of stuff to do unless you like museums.
+For a large city, the most beautiful parts of Brussels are fairly limited to the centre unless you really like modern architecture and, at first glance, there isn’t a ton of stuff to do unless you like museums.

 But I guess what I really liked about Brussels was the energy in the air as I saw people enjoying themselves all over the city.
-It was a fantastic place to people watch, and to eat and drink to your heart’s content.
+It was a fantastic place to people-watch and to eat and drink to your heart’s content.